AkhilNam/PhantomShield/README.md

 ## ⚠️ Notes

-- Requires OpenCV and TensorFlow
+- Requires OpenCV and Pytorch
 - Works best with well-lit, front-facing video
 - May have false positives in low-light conditions
 - Performance depends on: